legit-gaming/legit-gaming.github.io/PracticeExercises.md

 **Exercises:** <br>
 A.  Set a variable called number to 5.
 Write an if statement to check if the number variable is equal to 5 or not.
 Make sure to write out to the console or use an alert to print a message for each condition. <br><br>
 B.  Create a variable that stores a user is on page 354 of their favorite book.
 Then write an if statement that checks if a user has read at least 250 pages.
 If so, use the console or an alert to tell the user they are more than halfway done.
 If not, use the console or an alert to tell the user they are almost halfway there. <br><br>
 C.  Create a variable that stores a grade level (integer) from 1st to 12th grade.
-Use an if statement to indicate which school a student attends based on this grade level (elementary, middle, high school)
+Use an if statement to indicate which school a student attends based on this grade level (elementary, middle, high school) <br>

 <br>